 The question of care – in all of its forms and definitions – has never been as central as it is today.
 Join us in Brussels for the 2021 edition of Ecopolis, our annual ecological festival!

 About the Event

-Care has never been as central as it is amid the corona crisis.
-But care goes far beyond the medical: it includes everything we do to preserve and restore the world.
-The erosion of the welfare state, the plundering of the Global South and the crossing of planetary boundaries is worrying.
-And what about the link between the exploitation of man and nature?
+The global Covid-19 crisis brought healthcare into the spotlight.
+But care extends beyond the strictly medical: it includes everything we do to preserve and restore the world.
+The erosion of the welfare state, the plundering of the Global South and the crossing of planetary boundaries are worrying developments.
+And what about the connection between the exploitation of man and of nature?

-So what if tomorrow we have the courage to really care for all people and other earthlings, for our unique living world?
-In which we leave behind the instrumental view of nature as a resource to be plundered, and man as a competitor?
+What if tomorrow we found the courage to truly care for all people and other earthlings, for our unique living world?
+Seeing nature merely as raw material for plundering man, and man as merely driven by competition: can we put that behind us?
 Can care be a new starting point, based on connectedness and generosity?
 Can care, as an emancipatory principle, underpin politics and economics?

 Ecopolis is the perfect annual day to meet people who care about a sustainable future.
 Because ecological challenges know no national or linguistic borders, Ecopolis is diverse, international and interactive.

 Ecopolis invites Belgian and international authors to debate the transition towards a socio-ecological society.
 Inspiring books, documentaries and debates between writers, academics and civil society thinkers about ecology, economy and society are at the heart of this event.

 Jason Hickel – economic anthropologist and author of the recent book Less is More – How Degrowth Will Save the World